SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

-## 5. Editing you Submissions
+## 5. Editing a Submission

 To edit your submissions, following steps need to be followed:

-1. Go to the [Submissions](http://synbiohub.org/manage) page.
+1. Go to the ubmissions page.

 2. Select the collection that you want to edit.

-3. You can edit the Name & description of the collection as well as add a source.
+3. You can edit the name & description of the resource as well as add a source.

-4. If you want to add a detailed description, source, reference or notes for the collection, just Scroll down to find those options under the **Details** section.
+4. If you want to add a detailed description, source, reference or notes for that very resource, just Scroll down to find those options under the **details** section.

-5. Subsequently, scroll down to find the Members of the collection.
+5. Subsequently, scroll down to find the members of the collection.
 You may click on the *delete* sign just next to the description of the design, if you want to delete it or click on the member's name if you want to view its details.

-6. Steps 3 & 4 can be followed, if you want to edit any of the member's details.
+6. Steps 3 & 4 can be followed, if you want to edit any of the any details of the member's of that particular.

 ## 6. Data Sharing Mechanisms